-Housing refunds are calculated on a monthly basis and resident meal plans are prorated on a per diem basis.
+Institutional aid will be reduced at a percentage commensurate with the refund percentage.
 For the purposes of paying the costs that Title IV federal aid will not cover, all allowable state and outside aid will apply.
-We will prorate your institutional aid and tuition according to the length of time enrolled until week six of the semester.

 Contracted aid such as Athletic Scholarship, Debate Scholarship, Resident Assistant Grant and Yearbook Grant are prorated on a per diem basis if a student ceases involvement in any one of these programs.
 The aid will be prorated in the semester the student ceases involvement and will be calculated from the first day of the enrollment period to the day the student stops the program.